SWbiksha-dev/Chatbot-using-GeminiPro/README.md

-A simple and interactive chatbot built with Gemini Pro API (Google AI) and Streamlit.
-This project demonstrates how to integrate Gemini's large language model into a modern web UI using Python.

---Features
-Chat with Gemini Pro via Streamlit UI

-Real-time streaming responses

-Easily customizable interface

-Supports local development and deployment
+Chatbot application built using the Gemini Pro API (Google AI) and Streamlit.
+It showcases how developers can seamlessly integrate the power of Gemini’s large language model into a modern, responsive web-based interface using Python.
+The chatbot allows users to engage in natural language conversations with Gemini Pro directly through a sleek and minimal Streamlit UI.
+It supports real-time streaming responses, providing a smooth and conversational experience.
+Additionally, the application is designed to be easily customizable, allowing developers to adapt the chatbot to different use cases or add new features effortlessly.
+With support for local development and quick deployment, this chatbot serves as a strong foundation for building AI-powered assistants, educational tools, support bots, and more.